Brass Monkey Hotel: History and operations

-The hotel was built on a plot of valuable, strategically located land owned by a widow, Mrs. Davies.
+The hotel was built on a plot of valuable, strategically located land owned by Mrs Davies, a widow.
 She commissioned Michael Cavanagh to design a three-story hotel for the site.
-Its design is now regarded as an example of the 'Federation Filigree' style.
-It was one of the more lavish hotels constructed in Perth during the Gold Boom period.
+Its design is now regarded as an example of the Federation Filigree style.
+It was one of the more lavish hotels constructed in Perth during the gold boom period.

 The venue was constructed in 1896 and initially named the Great Western Hotel.
 Its first publican was Myer Rosenweig.
-By 1899 the licensee was with Mr. George West, an altercation that year made local headlines after he was charged with obstructing police from arresting patrons.
-In 1906 it was in the hands of Mr. Chas Brewer, and in 1907 in the hands of Mr. Bert Porter.
+By 1899 the licensee was with Mr George West, an altercation that year made local headlines after he was charged with obstructing police from arresting patrons.
+In 1906 it was in the hands of Mr Chas Brewer, and in 1907 in the hands of Mr Bert Porter.

-In 1913 the venue was acquired by George H Kentish, a well-known publican of the Goldfields who had previously managed the Tivoli, Oriental, and Shamrock Hotels in Kalgoorlie.
-In its early days the venue was renowned as a 'free house', not tied by contract to selling any particular brand of liquor.
+In 1913 the venue was acquired by George H Kentish, a well-known publican of the Goldfields who had previously managed the Tivoli, Oriental, and Shamrock hotels in Kalgoorlie.
+In its early days the venue was renowned as a "free house" (that is, not tied by contract to selling any particular brand of liquor).

-The venue appears multiple times in newspaper records from the early 20th century; in matters including lawsuits over staff pay disputes, violent disturbances, foul language, brawls with police officers, pickpocketing, and robberies.
+The venue appears multiple times in newspaper records in matters including lawsuits over staff pay disputes, violent disturbances, foul language, brawls, pickpocketing, and robberies.

 Modern period

-The venue was significantly refurbished in 1988–89, and was renamed the 'Brass Monkey'.

-In 2007 the venue was purchased by ALE Property Group.
+The venue was significantly refurbished in 1988–1989, and was renamed the Brass Monkey.
+In 2007 the venue was purchased by Ale Property Group.

-The venue announced a change in style in 2022, stating that it would be attempting to operate as an ordinary worker's pub, rather than as a nightclub.
+The venue has continued to be a source of local headlines for disturbances, and announced a change in style in 2022, stating that it would be attempting to operate as an ordinary worker's pub, rather than as a nightclub.

-In modern times the venue has continued to be a source of local headlines for disturbances.

 Reception

-In recent years, decisions of the hotel's management have resulted in public criticism and attention in local headlines.
-A decision to host an Anzac Day event in 2017 was described as 'disgusting' and 'tasteless'.
-The previous year, the venue was criticised for displaying sexist banners in promotion of a fraternity themed party being hosted.
-Venue management later apologised.
+Decisions of the hotel's management have resulted in public criticism and attention in local headlines: an Anzac Day event in 2017 was described as "disgusting" and "tasteless", and in 2016 the venue was criticised for displaying sexist banners in promotion of a fraternity themed party being hosted, for which it subsequently apologised.

-The venue has been referenced in Perth popular culture.